Risk Factors Dashboard

 Acquisitions could disrupt our business and seriously harm our financial condition.

 We will continue to consider acquisitions of businesses, products or technologies.
+While we may consider smaller acquisitions that present a lower level of the below stated risks, we publicly have signaled our intent to focus our efforts more on acquisitions that would enhance the scale our business.
+Such acquisitions offer greater upside to our business, but also present greater risks.
+In the event of any future acquisitions, we could issue stock that would dilute our current stockholders’ percentage ownership, incur additional debt, assume liabilities or incur large and immediate write-offs.
 In the event of any future acquisitions, we could issue stock that would dilute our current stockholders’ percentage ownership, incur additional debt, assume liabilities or incur large and immediate write-offs.

 Our operation of any acquired business also involves numerous risks, including but not limited to: